juanpicado/webpack-simple-conf/README.md

 This module helps to reduce the overloaded webpack configuration, dependencies management.

-No more webpack hell configuration for simple libraries.
+No more webpack hell configuration for simple bundles.

 ## Usage

 1. Create a file in the root folder `webpack.conf.js` and add the following code.

 ````
     const configuration = require('webpack-simple-conf');
     const webpackConf = configuration(